statisticalbiotechnology/dsbook/dsbook/unsupervised/VAEofCarcinomas.md

 test_loader = DataLoader(dataset=dataset, batch_size=batch_size, shuffle=False, **kwargs)
 ```

 Now we design the VAE.
-We use an architecture where ~13k features are first reduced to a lower number of hidden features (fc1) and then to 8 features, for which we predict both mean and variance (fc31 and fc32).
-We reparameterize those 8 variables, and then expand them to a larger number of hidden nodes (fc4) and back to the original feature dimension (fc6).
+We use an architecture where the 1000 selected features are passed through two hidden layers (fc1, fc2) and then reduced to 8 latent features, for which we predict both the mean and the log-variance (fc31 and fc32).
+We reparameterize those 8 variables, and then expand them back through two hidden layers (fc4, fc5) to the original 1000-feature dimension (fc6).
 ![](img/nn.svg)

 ```{code-cell} ipython3